By Christine Rayner

 She added: “Those are the ones I’m worried about, because it’s very easy to pick a scapegoat, especially when it’s the Archbishop of Canterbury, and just say that’s OK.
 All done, now move on.
 It’s all clean.
 It isn’t.
 They just kept it within the inner circle.
 I think that’s unacceptable.”

-Prof King said there was a need for a completely independent scrutiny of safeguarding, with mandatory reporting.
-“The level of anger at the moment is such that full independence is the only way to go,” she added.
+There was a need for a completely independent scrutiny of safeguarding, she said, with mandatory reporting.
+“The level of anger at the moment is such that full independence is the only way to go.”

 Mr Stibbe said the church needed a “root and branch” reform from the climate of “protecting the tribe, rather than the traumatised”.